 1. Zolgensma (API Onasemnogene abeparvovec-xioi)

-In May 2019, FDA approved new gene therapy for SMA, and with the price tag of $2,125,000 it’s the most expensive drug the world has ever seen.
+In May 2019, FDA approved new gene therapy for SMA, and with the price tag of $2,125,000, it’s the most expensive drug the world has ever seen.
 The drug comes in the form of suspension for intravenous infusion and targets children under the age of 2 with SMA, including those not showing the symptoms yet (the diagnosis is made through genetic testing).
 It’s the one-time treatment, and this is the argument that justifies such a high price- compared to the only rival on the market- Biogen’s Spinraza, Zolgensma provides a definitive cure for the disease.
-Having in mind the clinical research evidence collected so far, it might become a standard treatment for the SMA in the future.
+Having in mind the clinical research evidence collected so far, it might become a standard treatment for SMA in the future.

 It is a one-time treatment with a price tag of $2,125,000.

 I have written this blog to the best of my knowledge and research.
 Prices and dosages of drugs may differ per each country and are calculated as an average using publicly available data, but may be subject to errors, omissions, or typos.
 I shall have no responsibility for such errors and omissions.
 Any mistake, error, or discrepancy noted may be brought to my attention and appropriate efforts shall be undertaken to rectify the same to the possible extent.

 Pharmaoffer is a B2B platform where you can find all qualified API suppliers in one place

 Read time: 6 minutes